Chamonix, jewel of the Alps

 Cultural events

-- Mountain Music Festival: A unique musical gathering celebrating traditional Alpine music.
+- Mountain Music Festival: A unique musical event celebrating traditional Alpine music.

-- Ultra-Trail du Mont-Blanc (UTMB): One of the world’s largest mountain endurance races.
+- Ultra-Trail du Mont-Blanc (UTMB): One of the world’s biggest mountain endurance races.

 - Cosmojazz Festival: A jazz festival held in exceptional venues around the valley.

-- Christmas Market: A festive market that enlivens Chamonix during the holiday season.
+- Christmas Market: A festive market that animates Chamonix during the holiday season.

 Must-see places to visit in the city or nearby